asyncapi/website/pages/blog/miniseries-part_1.md

 ...
 ```

-For the messages I add a new file per message instead of keeping everything in the same file as parameters, I use this approach since I find it easier to maintain and extend.
+For the messages, I add a new file per message instead of keeping everything in the same file as parameters.
+I use this approach since I find it easier to maintain and extend.

 We add the message file `./components/messages/PlayerItemPickup.yaml`
 ```yaml